bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach executes a provided function once for each array element.
+.map creates a new array with the results of calling a provided function on every element in the calling array.

 2. Explain the difference between a callback and a higher order function.

+A higher-order function is a function that takes another function(s) as an argument(s) and/or returns a function to its callers.
+A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. What is closure?

+It's a combination of functions bundled together.
+Closure give us access to an outer function.

 4. Describe the four rules of the 'this' keyword.

+1)Function called by new.
+2)Function called by call(), apply(), or bind().
+3)Function called as a method.
+4)Function called in the global scope.

 5. Why do we need super() in an extended class?

+"Super" used to access and call functions on a parent object.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.